SEAT Córdoba: Rebadged versions

 The contemporary Volkswagen Polo Classic (saloon) and estate variant were rebadged versions of the SEAT Córdoba Mk1 and Córdoba Vario respectively, and were not based on the Volkswagen Polo hatchback.

 FAW-Volkswagen, Volkswagen's partner in China, manufactured the Córdoba Mk1 under the Volkswagen Citi Golf name between 1994 and 2001.
 The Citi Golf had the same exterior as the pre-facelift Córdoba and the 1.4-litre ABD engine was standard paired with a five-speed manual gearbox.
-When it was new in 1995, pricing was 240,000 yuan (35,640 USD - October 2020 exchange rate).
+When it was new in 1995, pricing was 240,000 yuan (US$35,640 - October 2020 exchange rate).

 In Mexico it was rebadged as the Volkswagen Derby.
 In 1995, it was imported from Spain, but the 1996 model was assembled in the Volkswagen de México assembly plant in Puebla, Mexico.
 In 1998, the Spanish-made Polo Classic was introduced in Mexico as the new Volkswagen Derby.

 The Volkswagen Polo Classic was also sold in the Philippines from 1996 to 1999, and in South Africa from 1996 to 2002.

 Engines

 Second generation (Typ 6L; 2002)

 The second-generation Córdoba was presented at the 2002 Paris Motor Show as the four-door saloon version of the SEAT Ibiza Mk3 hatchback.
 It featured a boot capacity of 485 L, which could be increased to 800 L by folding the rear seats.
 No estate or coupé versions of the second generation were developed.

 The Córdoba Mark II shares its chassis and engines with the Volkswagen Polo Mk4 and Škoda Fabia Mk1 and Mk2.

-In Mexico, Córdoba production continues at the Volkswagen de México Puebla assembly plant.
-It has the four cylinder 2.0 litre 115 PS engine combined with a five-speed manual or an optional six-speed Tiptronic transmission.
+In Mexico, Córdoba production continued for a moment longer at the Volkswagen de México Puebla assembly plant.
+It had the four-cylinder, 2.0-litre 115 PS engine combined with a five-speed manual or an optional six-speed Tiptronic transmission.
+For the 2007 model year, it was facelifted using the front bumper and interior from the facelifted Ibiza.
+The Córdoba was never facelifted outside of Mexico.

-The Córdoba was withdrawn from sale in the UK in 2006 and shortly afterwards was removed from SEAT UK's website.
-In other other European countries, sales ended in 2009, the year after production ceased.
+The Córdoba was withdrawn from sale in the UK in 2006.
+In other European countries, sales ended in 2009, after production had ceased in November 2008.